Jumpscale/Docs/MultiNode/AgentController2/Jumpscripts.md

  u'time': 1058}
 ```

-Note that, `job.data` is the json (`level 20`) serialized return of the jumpscript, to get it's value you can do:
+Note that, `job.data` is the json (`level 20`) serialized return of the JumpScript, to get it's value you can do:

 ```python
 data = json.loads(job.data)